itís cold out itís always a good idea to dress warm. No doubt your

 keeping in mind that the scent of barbecue potato

 chips makes civilized

 people throw up, especially in confined

 cheeses keep well.

 the Yukon in winter is just a very cold desert.

-Fouse (Alaska Rally Team member and frequent Alcan participant),
+Fouse (Alaska Rally Team member & Alcan guru),

 and comments by Jerry Hines.
 Updated 2015